leMaur/cms-nova/README.md

 composer require lemaur/cms-nova
 ```

-You can publish and run the migrations with:
+You can launch the installation:

 ```bash
 php artisan cms-nova:install